matiamin/wdi7-quiz2/README.md

 num1*num2;
 }

-But in this particular question, I'd assume it goes as follows:
+//But in this particular question, I'd assume it goes as follows

 function doSomething (thingToDo) {
 thingToDo;